Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics: Abstract

 \section{Abstract}

-For a class of fast {\it Cl-}type inhibitory spiking neuron models with delayed feedback fed with a Poisson stochastic process of excitatory impulses, it is proven that the stream of output interspike intervals cannot be presented as a Markov process of any order.
+For a class of fast {\it Cl-}type inhibitory spiking neuron models with delayed feedback stimulated with a Poisson stochastic process of excitatory impulses, it is proven that the stream of output interspike intervals cannot be presented as a Markov process of any order.\\ { \bf Keywords:} { Poisson stochastic process; spiking neuron; probability density function; delayed feedback; fast Cl-type inhibition; non-Markov stochastic process}